Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Computational study

 The computational results highlight the significant impact of the CAF preprocessing on the performance of the proposed approach.
-The experiments consider instances up to $V=15$, as larger instances cannot be reliably solved within the imposed time limit.
-For $V=15$, the solver successfully solves $40\%$ of the runs, highlighting the increasing difficulty of the problem and the role of the CAF preprocessing in improving model tractability.
-In particular, for smaller instances ($V \leq 11$), both formulations consistently reach the optimal solution in all runs.
+The experiments consider instances up to $V=15$, as larger instances cannot be reliably solved within the imposed time limit. {For $V=15$, the solver successfully solves $40\%$ of the runs within the imposed time limit, while in the remaining $60\%$ of the runs no feasible solution is found within the time limit.
+This highlights the increasing difficulty of the problem and the role of the CAF preprocessing in improving model tractability.} In particular, for smaller instances ($V \leq 11$), both formulations consistently reach the optimal solution in all runs.
 However, as the instance size increases, noticeable differences between the two approaches emerge.
 In particular, the CAF-based formulation generally produces solutions with a lower optimality gap compared to the original model solved with the classical solver.
 For example, when $V=12$, the gap decreases from $14\%$ to $8\%$, while for $V=13$ it is reduced from $43\%$ to $11\%$.
 Overall, when considering all tested instances, the use of CAF leads to an average reduction of approximately $31\%$ in the optimality gap.
 These results indicate that the preprocessing helps the solver focus on more promising arcs, thereby improving the quality of the obtained solutions.
 Moreover, the CAF preprocessing also improves the computational efficiency of the proposed approach.
-For the largest instance ($V=15$), the average solution time decreases from $25,28$ seconds to $20,97$ seconds, corresponding to a reduction of approximately $17\%$.
+For the largest instance ($V=15$), { it is important to note that only $40\%$ of the runs yield feasible solutions within the imposed time limit.
+Consequently, the reported optimality gaps for this instance size are based on a limited subset of runs and should be interpreted with caution.
+Nevertheless, even in this case,} the average solution time decreases from $25,28$ seconds to $20,97$ seconds, corresponding to a reduction of approximately $17\%$.
 Considering all tested instances, the average computational time decreases from $17,15$ seconds to $16,36$ seconds, yielding an overall reduction of about $5\%$.
 These results show that limiting the number of candidate arcs leads to a more compact optimization model, which can be solved more efficiently by the solver.